+Level III develops mastery skills and provides an in-depth study of mediation, cognitive functions and information processing within NILD Educational Therapy® techniques.
 Participants will continue to explore the usage of psychological and educational assessments, which reveal patterns of cognitive strengths and weaknesses and gain a comprehensive understanding of Level I & II techniques.

-- Through NILD’s range of courses and workshops you can obtain continuing education credits as you seek to meet the needs of your students.
-Additionally, NILD Level I, II and III courses can put you on track for becoming a Professionally Certified NILD Educational Therapist (PCET)!
+- Through NILD’s range of courses and workshops, you can obtain continuing education credits as you seek to meet the needs of your students.
+Additionally, NILD Level I, II, and III courses can put you on track for becoming a Professionally Certified NILD Educational Therapist (PCET)!
 Click here for steps to certification.

 This course will equip the educational therapist to more effectively implement NILD techniques by having an understanding of cognitive functions, cognitive modifiability, and mediated learning.

 Upon completion of this course, students should be able to:

 1. Evaluate the 5 core techniques in the light of cognitive functions

 2. Demonstrate competency in the Level II techniques

 3. Develop language competencies in students by using techniques that utilize reading comprehension and written expression

 4. Incorporate cognitive function development within NILD educational therapy techniques

 5. Refine diagnostic and prescriptive competency